DevExpress-Examples/out-of-maintenance-how-to-implement-the-dragdrop-mechanism-between-tileview-and-gridview-t234664/Readme.md

 # How to implement the Drag&Drop mechanism between TileView and GridView

-<p>This example demonstrates how to drag and drop entries between two GridControl views - TileView and GridView.</p>
+<p>This example demonstrates how to drag and drop entries between two GridControl views: <a href="https://docs.devexpress.com/WindowsForms/114728/controls-and-libraries/data-grid/views/tile-view">TileView</a> and <a href="https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.Views.Grid.GridView">GridView</a>, by using <a href="https://docs.devexpress.com/WindowsForms/118656/common-features/behaviors/drag-and-drop-behavior">Drag-and-Drop Behavior</a>.</p>

 <br/>